 In this longitudinal study we examined (a) the existence of late-emerging LI in Grades 4-6 in English-speaking monolinguals and ELLs, and (b) the Grade 1 and 3 cognitive, language, and reading profiles that could predict late-emerging LI.
 The study involved monolinguals (n=149) and ELLs (n=402) coming from different home language backgrounds who began their schooling in an English environment when they were 5-6 years old.
 The ELL and monolinguals were recruited from the same schools.
 Cognitive (working memory, phonological short-term memory processing speed), language (vocabulary and syntax), and word reading skills of the monolinguals and ELLs were assessed annually from grades 1 to 6.
 Separate parallel analyses in the monolingual and ELL samples, indicated that late-emerging LI exists and its incidence is similar in the monolingual and ELLs groups.
 Results also showed that late-emerging LI can be identified as early as Grade 1 on the basis of cognitive processes such as phonological awareness and processing speed.

 Findings of the current study are in line with the theoretical conceptualization offered by Ullman and Pierpont (2005) and the distinction between declarative knowledge (such as vocabulary) and procedural knowledge and the application of rules (syntactic knowledge).
 Children with late-emerging LI do not demonstrate difficulties with word-specific declarative knowledge of vocabulary but do with later emerging syntactic skills.
 Instead, early and later difficulties with phonological awareness are associated with late-emerging LI.
-Following the description of the results we will consider implications for classroom ELL teachers, speech and language pathologists and school psychologists in terms attention to warning signs, awareness of potentially misleading attributions, and classroom teaching practice.
+Following the description of the results we will consider implications for classroom ELL teachers, speech and language pathologists and school psychologists in terms of attention to warning signs, awareness of potentially misleading attributions, and classroom teaching practice.

 Why some children succeed and others fail in learning English as a foreign language